djlduckett/R-Scripts/write2arl/README.txt

 md- the missing data character in your dataset, in quotes "".
 Often "?", "0", or "-9" Examples are provided in the script file.

-* This script is provided for free and is without warranty.
-The author is not responsible for any computer hardware or software malfunctions or any errant results.